We Came to Inspire… and Left Inspired

 As for food?
 Let’s just say we were surprised in the best way.

-But Alexa held her own, thanks to plenty of fresh, plant-powered options—especially at Second Bar + Kitchen, where the vegan, vegetarian, gluten-free, and dairy-free dishes are as delicious as they are thoughtful.
+Alexa held her own, though, able to find a few plant-powered options, especially at Second Bar + Kitchen, where the vegan, vegetarian, gluten-free, and dairy-free dishes are as delicious as they are thoughtful.

 What We’ll Remember Most